ralphcoder/Liglo/README.md

 ## Getting Started
 This flutter UI is Build with-
-- cool hero animations 📽
+- Cool hero animations 📽
-- great glow effects on buttons 💡
+- Great glow effects on buttons 💡
 - Box shadow.🌞
 - I also used photoshop to make the products bit funcy.😁